mohanr/mohanr.github.io/_posts/2018-08-06-TensorFlow-Recipes.md

 published: true
 ---

+As part of my effort to engage with the Open-source community I started answering Stackoverflow questions.
+I started by asking a few decent questions and then answered some of my own questions and accepted them.
+Gradually I understood that this community site is not only about answering but also asking good questions that others can answer.

+That is how one builds one's [reputation](https://stackoverflow.com/help/whats-reputation).
+I believe a key skill one develops by answering is the ability to clearly understand what is being asked.

+Here I've collected some Tensorflow recipes some of which are my answers to Stackoverflow questions.
+Not all though.
+Some are code samples I built for myself to understand Tensorflow.
+I plan to add more explanations and some diagrams to make the code clearer.

 ### How to get values of each row in a matrix according to the max and secondary value indexes which I got from another matrix ?

 {% highlight Python %}